dtvthethe/UiPathIsFunny/readme.md

 # UiPath is Funny!

-Count number of activities UiPath Project
+Count number of activities in UiPath Project

 ## Getting Started